128ticks/php-sql-exam/README.md

+# 📌 PHP & SQL Exam - Perfect Score 🎯

+## 💯 Achieving a Perfect 10
-During my PHP and SQL exam, I achieved a **perfect score of 10**, which was a great accomplishment for me.
-The exam focused on **database management, SQL queries, and form handling**, requiring a deep understanding of how PHP interacts with MySQL.
+During my **PHP and SQL exam**, I achieved a **perfect score of 10**, which was a great accomplishment for me.
+The exam focused on:

+- 📂 **Database management**
+- 🔍 **SQL queries**
+- 📝 **Form handling**

+It required a deep understanding of how **PHP interacts with MySQL**, and I successfully completed every task with well-structured, efficient code.

+## 🚀 What You'll Find Here
+Thanks to my dedication and countless hours of practice, I ensured that my code was:
+✅ **Clean**
+✅ **Functional**
+✅ **Well-structured**

-Thanks to my dedication and countless hours of practice, I was able to complete every task efficiently, ensuring that my code was **clean, functional, and well-structured**.
-This result reflects my strong grasp of **PHP and SQL** and motivates me to continue improving my programming skills.
+This result reflects my **strong grasp of PHP and SQL** and motivates me to continue improving my programming skills.

+## 🔗 Check It Out!
-I've even uploaded the exam to **GitHub** so others can check out my work and see how I approached each challenge.
-It’s always great to share knowledge and learn from others in the community! 🚀
+I've uploaded the exam here so others can **review my work** and see how I approached each challenge.
+Feel free to explore, learn, and improve upon it! 🎓

+## 🤝 Open to Feedback
-I am open to receiving advice and help if you want!
+I am **open to receiving advice and help**, so if you have any suggestions or improvements, feel free to contribute or reach out! 🙌

+---
+💡 *Let's keep learning together!* ✨